spicysoft/jp-www-gitlab-com/source/direction/fulfillment/index.html.md

 [Utilization Direction](/direction/fulfillment/utilization/)

-The Utilization group is responsible for all usage reporting and management, usage admin controls, CI minute management, and storage management.

-Audience
-- Self-service customers
-- Sales assisted customers
-- Channel Partners and their customers

-Key responsibilities
-- Features related to tracking and visualization of seat usage, CI minutes and storage
-- Billable users, max users calculations in SM & SaaS
-- Emails/In-app notification related to consumption (users/CI/storage)
-- Create transparency for internal teams in customer subscription, billing, and licensing.
-- Reporting and managing of usage (users, storage, CI minutes, etc.)

-Example projects
-- Cost management
-- Usage quota budgets
-- Storage Project
-- Billing admin console

-KPIs
-- Number of add on transaction
-- SUS for usage reporting

 ### Fulfillment Platform Group

 Newly established in FY23, the Fulfillment Platform team aims to extract the complexity of our underlying billing infrastructure to help other Fulfillment teams build features more quickly.